Wirecard files for insolvency after financial hole laid bare | DW | 25.06.2020

 Media reports in 2019 questioned the company’s accounting, but Germany's financial regulator, BaFin, targeted investors instead of the firm itself.

-BaFin has described events this week surrounding Wirecard as a "disaster" but stand by decisions they made.
+BaFin has described events this week surrounding Wirecard as a "disaster" but also said that it stands by its decisions.

-Wirecard had been a member of the DAX index for less than two years and at its peak was worth €25 billion ($28 billion).
+Wirecard had been a member of the DAX index for less than two years and at its peak was worth €25 billion ($28 billion) by market capitaliztion.

 ed/msh (AP, dpa)